mag/jelly/README.markdown

 Create a separate file in `public/javascripts/pages` for each of your controllers as you use Jelly throughout your application.

-Auto-instantiated Jelly Objects (New)
+Global Variables as Jelly Objects (New)
 -------------------------------------

 Jelly can also create Pages and Components without using `Jelly.Pages.add`.
-All you need to do is make sure Jelly can find a Javascript constructor by the given name; Jelly will create the object using the constructor and call the action methods on the new object.
+All you need to do is make sure Jelly can find a Javascript object by the given name; Jelly will use that object as the 'page' object and call the action methods on it.
 The Javascript for above example can therefore be re-written like this:

-    Stories = function() {}
+    var Stories = {};

-    Stories.prototype.index = function() {
+    Stories.index = function() {
       $('a.clickme').click(function() {
         alert('Hello world!');
       });
-    }
+    };

 Common Components